ldipotetjob/bestpractices/cassandra.md

 ONE: Only a single replica must respond.</br>
 TWO: Two replicas must respond.</br>
 THREE: Three replicas must respond.</br>
-QUORUM: A majority (n/2 + 1) of the replicas must respond.
-Must be rounded down.</br></br>
+QUORUM:</br>

-QUORUM: In an scenario with 3 nodes only 2 noders must respond so in the worst case one node canbe down and the System must work without any problem.</br></br>
+ A majority (n/2 + 1) of the replicas must respond.
+Must be rounded down. n:node In an scenario with 3 nodes only 2 noders must respond so in the worst case one node canbe down and the System must work without any problem.

 #### Replication Factor